Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Abstract

 \section{Abstract}

-We investigate the problem of practical output regulation: Design a controller that brings the system output in the vicinity of a desired target value while keeping the other variables bounded.
-We consider uncertain systems that are possibly nonlinear and the uncertainty of the linear part is modeled element-wise through a parametric family of matrix boxes.
-An optimization-based design procedures is proposed that delivers a continuous-time control and estimates the maximal regulation error.
-We also analyze an event-triggered emulation of this controller, which can be implemented on a digital platform, along with an explicit estimates of the regulation error.
+We investigate the problem of practical output regulation, {i.e., to} design a controller that brings the system output in the vicinity of a desired target value while keeping the other variables bounded.
+We consider uncertain systems that are possibly nonlinear and the uncertainty of {their} linear part{s} is modeled element-wise through a parametric family of matrix boxes. {An optimization-based design procedure is proposed that delivers a continuous-time control and estimates the maximal regulation error.
+We also analyze an event-triggered emulation of this controller, which can be implemented on a digital platform, along with an explicit estimates of the regulation error.}